-College Students and Drug Abuse
+College Students And Drug Abuse

 College students make up one of the largest groups of drug abusers nationwide.
 Young people (ages 18 to 24) are at a heightened risk of addiction; this vulnerability contributes to the widespread nature of addiction in college.

 Starting out in college produces some natural social anxiety for many students.
 The temptation to drink is strong because college students overwhelmingly find that alcohol makes socializing easier.
 Not all college students immediately start binge drinking and doing drugs, but routinely drinking to have more fun leads many students toward addiction.

-Why College Students Turn to Drugs
+Addiction In College: Why Students Turn To Drugs

 The high rates of drug abuse among college students can be attributed to a number of factors, including: